Hope-Akpan1/-finsweet-task-/README.md

 - Live Site URL: (https://hope-akpan1.github.io/-finsweet-task-/)

 ## My process
-I used my phone to code.
+I use my phone to code.

 ### Built with
 - SPCK for mobile is what I use to code.